Chronic Kidney Disease (CKD)

 • Recent BP results

-• Ultrasound (kidney, ureters & bladder) or alternative renal imaging results
+• Ultrasound (kidney, ureters & bladder) or alternative kidney imaging results

 3. Additional referral information Useful for processing the referral